ddev/ddev/CONTRIBUTING.md

-# Contrributing
+# Contributing

 The general workflow for contributing to this project is outlined in this document.

 ## Create an Issue

-If you find a bug in this project, have trouble following the documentation or have a question about the project – create an issue!
+If you find a bug in this project, have trouble following the documentation, or have a question about the project, create an issue!
 There’s nothing to it and whatever issue you’re having, you’re likely not the only one, so others will find your issue helpful, too.
-For more information on how issues work, check out Github's [Issues guide](http://guides.github.com/features/issues).
+For more information on how issues work, check out GitHub's [Issues guide](http://guides.github.com/features/issues).

 ### Issues Pro Tips

 - **Check existing issues** for your issue.
-Duplicating an issue is slower for both parties so search through open and closed issues to see if what you’re running into has been addressed already.
+Duplicating an issue is slower for both parties, so search through open and closed issues to see if what you’re running into has been addressed already.
-- **Be clear** about what your problem is: what was the expected outcome, what happened instead?
+- **Be clear** about what your problem is: What was the expected outcome?
+What happened instead?
 Detail how someone else can recreate the problem.
 - **Link to examples** recreate or display the problem with screenshots, screencasts, or code examples using [The Go Playground](https://play.golang.org).
 The better you can demonstrate the problem, the more attention your issue is likely to get.
 - **Include system details** like what the browser, library or operating system you’re using and its version.
 - **Paste error output** or logs in your issue or in a [Gist](http://gist.github.com/).
 If pasting them in the issue, wrap it in three backticks: ` ``` ` so that it renders nicely.